PharoJS/PharoJS/README.md

 # PharoJS: Develop in Pharo, Run on Javascript

+PharoJS is currently available for Pharo 7 only.

-To install PharoJS for Pharo 7 and above, perform the following code in a playground:
+To install PharoJS, perform the following code in a playground:

 <pre>
 Metacello new